ethanp/Notes/Data Structures Notes.md

 ### How it works

-* Uses multiple different hash functions in-concert
+Executive summary: __Uses multiple different hash functions in-concert__.

 #### Initialization

-* A Bloom filter starts off with a **bit array** `Bloom[i]` initialized to zero.
+Initialize a **bit array** `Bloom[i]` to zeros.

 #### Insertion

-* To record each data value you simply compute *k* different hash functions
+* Simply compute *k* different hash functions over the item to insert
-* Treat the resulting *k* values as indices into the array and set each of the *k* array elements to `1`.
+* For the resulting *k* values, set the bit array at those indices to `1`

 #### Lookup

 * Given an item to look up, apply the *k* hash functions and look up the indicated array elements.
-* If any of them are zero you can be 100% sure that you have never encountered the item before.
+* If _any_ of them are zero you can be 100% _sure_ that you have never encountered the item before.
-* *However* even if all of them are one then you can't conclude that you have seen the data item before.
+* *However*, even if _all_ of them are one then you can't conclude that you have seen the data item before.
-    * All you can conclude is that it is *likely* that you have encountered the data item before.
+    * Instead, all you can conclude is that it is *likely* that you have encountered the data item before.

 #### Removal